redballoonio/faq-plugin/readme.md

 **Show or hide the category titles**

 Whether to show or hide the category titles.
-If this is set to hide and the `cat` attribute isn't set then all of the questions and answers will be output.
+If this is set to hide and the `cat` attribute isn't set then all of the questions and answers will be output. `collapsable="both"` or `collapsable="categories"` overwrites this option.

 `title="show/hide" (default: "show)`